Lecrapouille/gdcef/gdcef/tests/unit-test-js-gdscript/README.md

 ## Using This as a Reference

 This test suite serves as a comprehensive reference for how to implement bidirectional communication between JavaScript and GDScript.
-You can refer to the code here when implementing your own communication patterns in your GDCef-powered Godot applications.
+You can refer to the code here when implementing your own communication patterns in your gdCEF-powered Godot applications.